fatimailyash2/linux/linux.md

 **ssh** - secure shell - protocol that allows clients to access and execute commands or actions on remote computers

 **uname** - prints system information,
-        -a, --all
-              print all information, in the following order, except omit -p and -i if unknown:

-       -s, --kernel-name
-              print the kernel name

-       -n, --nodename
-              print the network node hostname

-       -r, --kernel-release
-              print the kernel release

-       -v, --kernel-version
-              print the kernel version

-       -m, --machine
-              print the machine hardware name

-       -p, --processor
-              print the processor type (non-portable)

-       -i, --hardware-platform
-              print the hardware platform (non-portable)

-       -o, --operating-system

 **echo** - displays/prints lines of text, create new text (.txt) files
     - echo "text" > ex.txt (redirect the output of the first command.
 This will create the file (or overwrite it if it already exists))